matwerber1/aws-cli-lambda-proxy/README.md

 The Lambda function expects the invocation to include STS credentials (presumably, from a Cognito Identity Pool).
 The function uses those credentials, rather than the role attached to the functioin, to execute permissions within the context of the caller.

-## Status

-I have a Lambda function successfully running a test AWS CLI command.

-More work is needed to adapt the function to run whatever command it is passed in its invocation parameters, rather than a hard-coded parameter I sent it.

 ## Deployment

 This project was built on MacOS using [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
 Not sure, but its possible the commands in `create-lambda-layer.sh` may need to be tweaked if you're using a different OS or using pyenv and virtualenv separately instead of the combined pyenv-virtualenv project.
 This project also requires the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).